An unofficial community build that puts Liberty City and Niko Bellic's story on your phone. It is free, runs offline, and Rockstar has never sold it.

 - Tap Install, then Open

 Confirm the install, wait for it to finish, and launch the game.
-First load can take a moment while assets unpack.
+The first load can take a moment while assets unpack.

 - Adjust graphics for your device